gaogaotiantian/viztracer/README.md

 VizTracer supports python native ```threading``` module without the need to do any modification to your code.
 Just start ```VizTracer``` before you create threads and it will just work.

+For other multi-thread scenarios, you can use ``enable_thread_tracing()`` to let VizTracer know about the thread to trace it.

 [![example_img](https://github.com/gaogaotiantian/viztracer/blob/master/img/multithread_example.png)](https://github.com/gaogaotiantian/viztracer/blob/master/img/multithread_example.png)

+Refer to [multi thread docs](https://viztracer.readthedocs.io/en/stable/concurrency.html) for details

 ### Multi Process Support